RedHatSatellite/satellite-clone/README.md

 Satellite-clone contains simple Ansible playbooks that can be used to perform any of the following tasks:
 * Setup a Satellite 6.1 or 6.2 install with restored backup data.
 * Change the hostname on an existing Satellite install.
-* Perform a minor upgrade of an existing Satellite.

 ## Getting Started